 Preventing cirrhosis centers around treating the underlying cause of liver disease.
 It is often possible to slow, stop or even reverse liver damage prior to the development of advanced liver disease.

 Cirrhosis is a life-changing condition, but early detection and treatment can limit and sometimes reverse further damage.
 Arizona Liver Health can help patients receive better outcomes and liver disease treatments.
-Patients receive compassionate and state-of-the-art care from our Chandler, Glendale, and Tucson clinic locations.
+Patients receive compassionate and state-of-the-art care from our Chandler, Peoria, and Tucson clinic locations.
 Arizona Liver Health works closely with other healthcare providers to implement care recommendations and keep everyone on the same page.
 To refer a patient or schedule an appointment, call 480-470-4000 or fill out an online contact form.